KentStateWeb/rwd/_groups/group8.md

 **Who are some of your top competitors?**

+We don't necessarily have competitors, but some surrounding communities have organizations similar to ours.
+United Way also provides similar services, although we partner with them.

+* Community Services of Stark: http://www.communityservicesofstark.org/index.php

 **If you could use a few adjectives to describe your company and desired website, what would they be?**